Hecke Groups, Dessins d'Enfants and the Archimedean Solids: Dessins d'Enfants and Hecke Groups

 \subsection{Schreier Coset Graphs}

-As already discussed, the Hecke group $H_{n}$ has presentation $\left\langle x,y|x^{2}=y^{n}=I\right\rangle$, and is thus the free product of cyclic groups $C_{2}=\left\langle x|x^{2}=I\right\rangle$ and $C_{n}=\left\langle y|y^{n}=I\right\rangle$.
+As mentioned, the Hecke group $H_{n}$ has presentation $\left\langle x,y|x^{2}=y^{n}=I\right\rangle$, and is thus the free product of cyclic groups $C_{2}=\left\langle x|x^{2}=I\right\rangle$ and $C_{n}=\left\langle y|y^{n}=I\right\rangle$.
 Given the free product structure of $H_{n}$, we see that its Cayley graph is an infinite free $n$-valent tree, but with each node replaced by an oriented $n$-gon.
 Now, for any \emph{finite index} subgroup $G$ of $H_{n}$, we can quotient the Cayley graph to arrive at a finite graph by associating nodes to right cosets and edges between cosets which are related by action of a group element.
 In other words, this graph encodes the permutation representation of $H_{n}$ acting on the right cosets of $G$.
-This is called a {\bf Schreier coset graph}, sometimes also referred to in the literature as a {\em Schreier-Cayley coset graph}, or simply a {\em coset graph}.
+This is called a {\em Schreier coset graph}, sometimes also referred to in the literature as a {\em Schreier-Cayley coset graph}, or simply a {\em coset graph}.

-There is a direct connection between the Schreier coset graphs and the dessins d'enfants for each class of Hecke subgroups \cite{dessincoset}:

-\begin{proposition} The dessins d'enfants for a certain conjugacy class of subgroups of a Hecke group $H_{n}$ can be constructed from the Schreier coset graphs by replacing each positively oriented $n$-gon with a white node, and inserting a black node into every edge.
-Conversely, the Schreier coset graphs can be constructed from the dessins by replacing each white node with a positively oriented $n$-gon, and removing the black node from every edge. \end{proposition}

-Let $\sigma_{0}$ and $\sigma_{1}$ denote the permutations induced by the respective actions of $x$ and $y$ on the cosets of each subgroup.
-We can find a third permutation $\sigma_{\infty}$ by imposing the following condition, thereby constructing a \textbf{permutation triple}:
+It is useful consider the permutations induced by the respective actions of $x$ and $y$ on the cosets of each Hecke subgroup; denote these by $\sigma_{0}$ and $\sigma_{1}$, respectively.
+We can find a third permutation $\sigma_{\infty}$ by imposing the following condition, thereby constructing a \emph{permutation triple} \cite{JS1, JS2}: